RidleyB/sen/content/_locations/sunder.md

 **Geography:**
 The island itself is a ruin; fractured cliffs, dust-stained shores, and jungles of twisted, colorless vegetation.
 The air feels heavy, almost watchful.
 Strange lights wander the coastline at night, and rivers run thick with silt the color of dried blood.
 In the island’s heart stands a colossal ruin said to predate humanity on Mordt.
 Even the light of the Dawnspire seems to fade at its horizon.

-**Trivia & Notes:**
-- Compasses spin erratically near Sunder.
-- Survivors of the island often speak of a *“pull”* calling them back to return.
-- The empire forbids expeditions, though rogue scholars and rebellious explorers still seek its secrets.